Implant & Prosthodontics Template Customisation

 The Craft of Template Customisation

 31 pages of an implant and prosthodontics template customisation — agency template #3, per-page Figma spec on Kinsta, 13 Service Page instances covering surgical procedures (implants, All-On-4, full-mouth restorations) alongside routine general dentistry.
 Adobe Typekit fonts required sourcing before build could start.
-The 420+ issue-backlog items were the quality gate; the discipline was keeping specialty pages visually distinct from general-dentistry pages on the same template structure.
+The 420+ issue-backlog items were the quality gate; the hard part was keeping specialty pages visually distinct from general-dentistry pages on the same template structure.

 The value is speed with consistency — but only if the customisation is disciplined.
 A dev team that “interprets” the Figma, skips QA rounds, or deviates from the template’s design system is worse than starting from scratch.